sndels/prosper/readme.md

   - From the environment map with split sum approximation
 - 1D ACES-tonemap[^2]
 - Deferred and forward rendering paths
-  - Mesh shaders without culling
+  - Mesh shaders
+  - Drawlist generation and meshlet culling in compute
+    - Not all HW supports task shaders so let's have a unified implementation
 - ReSTIR DI in deferred path
   - Initial candidate sampling and biased spatial reuse implemented so far
 - Path tracing reference